Cherreads

 "What's wrong, little Menma?
 Are you hurt?"

-Earlier, Menma had been walking with Kakashi—yes, walking, as in walking on two legs.
+Earlier, Menma had been walking with Kakashi, yes, walking, as in walking on two legs.
 But suddenly, he froze, looked toward the wall, and bolted for the bathroom.

 Before Kakashi could react, Menma closed the door behind him.

 Panicking, Kakashi called out, unsure if something had happened.
-He remembered what happened two months ago, when Menma saw Jiraiya's "Make-Out Paradise" book and cried his soul out.
-Then there was last month, when Menma started climbing furniture, then climbed him, turning Kakashi into a permanent stepladder.
+He remembered what happened two months ago, when Menma saw master Jiraiya's "Make-Out Paradise" book and cried his soul out.

 Kakashi sighed in relief and squatted down to check him.
 "Thank goodness, you're okay."